logan974/logan974/README.md

 ## Hi !

-*Not a lot to see on my Github account, most of my work is in private.*
+*There's not much to see on my Github account, most of my work is private.*

 My name is Logan and I'm a ESIROI first year post graduate engineering student (part of university of reunion island).